 Urological conditions can arise at any age, regardless of gender, and they can be difficult to discuss.
-At Lake Regional Urology, we strive to provide safe and effective treatment in a comfortable, compassionate environment.
-Our highly-skilled specialists provide medical and surgical care for the male and female urinary tract and the male reproductive organs.
+At Lake Regional Urology, we provide safe and effective treatment in a comfortable, compassionate environment.
+Our highly skilled specialists provide medical and surgical care for the male and female urinary tract and the male reproductive organs.

 Conditions We Treat

 - Bladder cancer